Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Evaluation

-To begin with, we investigate the potential performance gains of \ourProtocol, comparing it to AWARE and \bftsmart{} as baselines.
-Later, we reason about \ourProtocol's runtime behavior (particularly its adaptiveness) in the presence of faults or unfavorable network conditions.
+To begin with, we investigate the potential performance gains of \ourProtocol, comparing it to \aware{} and \bftsmart{} as baselines.
+Later, we reason about \ourProtocol's runtime behavior (particularly its adaptiveness) in the presence of failures or malicious replicas.

-\paragraph*{Setup.} We use \texttt{c5.xlarge} instances on the AWS cloud for deploying a client and a replica in each of the $n=21$ AWS regions (depicted in Figure~\ref{fig:aws21-WHEAT-quorums}).